 Minimum Credit Requirements

 The credit rules that determine if a person is approved for this mortgage are more relaxed in comparison to conventional mortgages.
-In fact, many lenders have stated that the relaxed credit standards used to approve FHA applicants are very similar to USDA loans.
-People that have struggled in the past with their credit are now able to make their payments on time should feel good about their chances of getting approved USDA.
+Many lenders have stated that the relaxed credit standards used to approve FHA applicants are very similar to USDA loans.
+People who have struggled in the past with their credit are now able to make their payments on time and should feel good about their chances of getting approved USDA.

 PMI or Private Mortgage Insurance